-It is the institution's responsibility to ensure that the evaluator has the appropriate background.
-If an evaluation report is not completed by an appropriate program evaluator the registrar will may, at her discretion, decline to accept it as meeting the requirement and require an entirely new report.
+evaluator has the appropriate background.
+If an evaluation report is not completed by an appropriate program evaluator the registrar will decline to accept it as meeting the requirement and require an entirely new report.
 The registrar may also deny the application and require the institution to start over.
 Institutions in doubt about whether an evaluator is suitable, are recommended to continue their search.